vacuumlabs/ledger-app-cardano-shelley/README.md

 * `make clean load` runs without errors and warnings (except those reported for nanos-secure-sdk repo) for production build
 * `make clean load` runs without errors and warnings (except those reported for nanos-secure-sdk repo) for development build (see Debug version above)
 * `make analyze` does not report errors or warnings

+## Running tests

+All the tests are initiated from the accompanying [ledgerjs package](https://github.com/vacuumlabs/ledgerjs-cardano-shelley) (see what [commands to run](https://github.com/vacuumlabs/ledgerjs-cardano-shelley?tab=readme-ov-file#tests)).
+You have to make sure that the version of ledgerjs correspond to the app version, otherwise some tests with fail (possibly resulting in odd errors) or test coverage will be incomplete.

 ## How to get a transaction body computed by Ledger